cilium/cilium/Documentation/concepts.rst

 .. note::

-   As the packet headers contain security sensitive information, it is higly recommended to either encrypt all traffic or run Cilium in a trusted network environment.
+   As the packet headers contain security sensitive information, it is highly recommended to either encrypt all traffic or run Cilium in a trusted network environment.